Photo Credit: Ross Findon

 Philippians 4:13

 I saw this post on a friend's timeline.
 I did not see who the author was, or I would give them credit.
 Change is hard.
-Staying in the status quo is often just as hard and detrimental to us in one way or another.
+Staying in the status quo is often just as hard or harder than changing for the better.
+Choose the road less traveled that will bring new life and hope.